evercode1/package-for-views/readme.md

 ```

 The last argument is optional and indicates that you only want the index view in the view folder.
-By default it is false, which means it's an optional argument, so if you leave it off
-entirely, you get all the views.
-If you do wish to use that option, you must enter
+By default it is false, so unless you indicate otherwise, you will get all the views.
+If you do wish
-the word 'index' as your last argument, no quotes.
+to use that option, you must enter the word 'index' as your last argument, no quotes.

 Let's look at some typical examples.
 If you wanted to create a model named Widget, and you had a master page
 named master.blade.php, you may do one of the following: